ccampo133/ccampo133.github.io/_posts/2019-10-31-java-in-a-container.md

 title:  "Java in a Container: Resource Allocation Guidelines"
 date:   2019-10-31 17:09:00
 author: Chris Campo
-categories: java docker container kubernetes
+categories: java docker containers kubernetes
 ---

 Containers have changed the face of the software industry in just a few short years.
 Perhaps you've gotten to the point